Click the video above to hear more about dual-cameras and what they are.

 - Mixed low light performance

-The iPhone 8 Plus’ camera is an evolution rather than a revolution, but Apple didn’t need to reinvent anything here, as it was already one of the best phone cameras on the market.
-It’s incredibly capable on the new iPhone.
+The iPhone 8 Plus' camera is an evolution rather than a revolution when compared to what went before... but Apple didn’t need to reinvent anything here, as it was already one of the best phone cameras on the market.
+It's incredibly capable on the iPhone 8 Plus, even up against the newer models.

-In this case, it’s not the two 12MP cameras that have made the biggest step up, but the processor inside – Apple’s rammed its own image signal processor (ISP) into the A11 Bionic chipset, and that leads to greater texture reproduction as more detail is captured.
+In this case, it's not the two 12MP cameras that were the biggest step up, but the processor inside – Apple rammed its own image signal processor (ISP) into the A11 Bionic chipset, and that leads to greater texture reproduction as more detail is captured.

-The results are certainly evident – take a picture of clothing or a rough, stony floor and you’ll retain so much more of the depth in those textures.
-Most snaps look a touch sharper, and there’s definitely more background defocusing going on, even when you're not using the aforementioned Portrait mode.
+The results are certainly evident – take a picture of clothing or a rough, stony floor and you'll retain so much more of the depth in those textures than on earlier iPhones.
+Most snaps look a touch sharper, and there's definitely more background defocusing going on, even when you're not using the aforementioned Portrait mode.

 It's actually quite hard to activate Portrait mode intuitively – you have to swipe to the mode in the camera interface, and then wait for the camera to pick up the subject – which sometimes requires you to move the phone around.